Construction Defect Claims in Austin

 We’ll review all of the areas where your construction crew or contractors failed to uphold their end of the deal, and we’ll make sure they’re held fully liable for any damages or repair costs you incurred as a result of their negligence.

 Don’t deal with this difficult issue on your own—get in touch with our experienced legal team today.
-You can contact us 24/7—call our office at (512) 982-1510 or by submitting an online contact form to get a free case evaluation.
+You can contact us 24/7—call our office at (512) 982-1510 or submit an online contact form to get a free case evaluation.
 We’ll do everything in our power to get you the compensation you deserve, and if we can’t reach a settlement agreement with the involved parties, we won’t hesitate to take your case to trial.